ShizCalev/BF-Launcher/README.md

 	For Battlefield 4 - Deluxe Edition: BF4-D
 	For Battlefield 4 - Standard Edition: BF4-S

+	For Mass Effect 3: ME3
+	For Star Wars Battlefront - Ultimate Edition: SWBF1-U For Titanfall 2: TF2

-	Example: "G:\OriginLibrary\BF-Launcher.exe" bf1-u
+	Example: "G:\OriginLibrary\Origin-Launcher.exe" bf1-u
 	```
 7. All Done.
-Launching the shortcut will launch the respective Battlefield game (1 or 4).
+Launching the shortcut will launch the respective Origin game.

 Other Notes
 -----------